The story of Meals in Steel

 Meals in Steel NZ Limited is a 100% New Zealand owned and family operated business.

 Our values define who we are.
-We follow high governance standard, treat workers well and follow fair wage policy, follow environmental sustainable work practices, and positive contribution to the society.
+We follow high governance standard, treat workers well and follow fair wage policy, follow environmentally sustainable, ethical work practices, and positive contribution to the society.

 At Meals in Steel in everything we do we are always looking for new ways to reduce our impact on the planet.
 So from the beginning, we have been hard at work developing, what we know is a step towards reducing the world's most consumption of single-use plastic.